 Involved main muscle groups:

-Slowly lower your body back down to the hanging starting position in a controlled manner.
+Slowly raise the weight back to the starting position in a controlled manner.

 Make sure to adjust the machine so you can fit comfortably and securely lock your thighs under the designated pads.
 Your butt shouldn’t lift off the seat during the exercise.

 Another common mistake is incorrect shoulder position.
 Be sure to maintain tension in your slightly pulled-back shoulders, rather than letting them fall forward with the weight.